Salinas Municipal Airport: California International Airshow

 Blue Angel F-18 Super Hornets minutes before taking flight at the 2019, California Int'l Airshow.

 Salinas Airport is the location of the annual California International Airshow, set at various times during the year.
 The air show often features top-tier aerobatic teams such as the Canadian Forces Snowbirds, U.S. Air Force Thunderbirds and the U.S. Navy Blue Angels, with the proceeds going to local charities.

 Future plans

 There are future plans to expand the runways to at least 7000 ft to accommodate commercial aircraft.
 It will not be meant to compete with Monterey Regional Airport (MRY) but will be a viable backup option if fog delays landings and takeoffs in Monterey.
-While it’s not clear which airlines would use this airport over the alternatives Fresno, Bakersfield, or San Jose, a plane flying to Salinas would be more convenient for people getting to Monterey since it's fewer than 20 mi away.
+While it’s not clear which airlines would use this airport over the alternatives Fresno, Bakersfield, or San Jose, a plane flying to Salinas would be more convenient for people getting to Monterey since it is fewer than 20 mi away.